TDR-VOID/Master-Python/README.md

 This repository is organized into the following sections:

-1. **Introduction to Python**: Basics of Python, including variables, data types, and basic operations.
+1. **Part 1**: Basics of Python, including variables, data types, and basic operations.
-2. **Control Flow**: Conditionals, loops, and logical operators.
+2. **Part 2**: Conditionals, loops, and logical operators.
-3. **Functions**: Writing reusable code with functions, including lambda functions and higher-order functions.
+3. **Part 3**: Writing reusable code with functions, including lambda functions and higher-order functions.
-4. **Data Structures**: Lists, tuples, sets, and dictionaries.
-5. **Object-Oriented Programming**: Classes, inheritance, polymorphism, encapsulation, and more.
-6. **Advanced Topics**: Modules, file handling, exceptions, decorators, generators, and context managers.
-7. **Introduction to Machine Learning**: Basics of machine learning, including popular libraries and basic algorithms.
+4. **Part 4**: Python Classes and Inheritance.

 ## Learning Path